 Gunlake management is required to keep the local community and relevant agencies informed about the construction, operation and environmental performance of the project.
-A Community Consultative Committee (CCC) has been formed.
+A Community Consultative Committee (CCC) operates for the project.
 Information is provided to the CCC along with other members of the community on request.
 The CCC is independently chaired and currently meets approximately three to four times per year.
 Minutes are available on the website.